VsLoureiro/football-stats/README.md

 # football-stats

-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.14.0.

 ## Build & development

-Run `grunt` for building and `grunt serve` for preview.
+Run `gulp` for building and `gulp serve` for development.

 ## Testing

-Running `grunt test` will run the unit tests with karma.
+Running `gulp test` will run the unit tests with karma.